 2. Polaris F9550 Pool Vacuum (Robotic)

 The F9550 is a great all-around cleaner.
 It’ll pick up any size debris and do it quietly.
 If you want to be able to read the newspaper and sip coffee while your pool is cleaned and then take a dip in clean water, you won’t be disappointed.
 It’s also cheaper than the Dolphin Premier Robotic, so the reasonable question is why we didn’t rank it ahead of that one based purely on value.

 It’s much slower for starters.
 And it doesn’t always clean the entire pool, and if you try to get it to via the remote it might take what feels like an eternity for it to respond.
 Plus, it won’t clean stairs.
 So, while we feel the basic clean is a better value than that for the Dolphin, for these reasons we would advise that you invest more money in a superior piece of equipment.

 3. Polaris Vac-Sweep 360 Pool Cleaner – Best Value

-Unlike the other two, the Polaris Vac-Sweep 360 is a pressure side pool cleaner, which means that it is powered using the water in your pool on a pressure line.
+Unlike the other two, the Polaris Vac-Sweep 360 is a pressure-side pool cleaner, which means that it is powered using the water in your pool on a pressure line.
 We chose it because it has a great reputation among consumers, and our tests show that reputation is pretty well deserved.
-It picked up large debris like leaves and twigs like a champ, and it did an adequate job on small particulate like sand.
+It picked up large debris like leaves and twigs like a champ, and it did an adequate job on small particulates like sand.
 At the price, it’s a small thing.

 What it has against it was difficulty gaining traction on a fiberglass finish.
 It can still get the job done.
 Just don’t watch it, because you’ll come away frustrated.
 It also is clearly not intended for an above-ground fiberglass pool.
 If you have one of those, you’ll need to find a different option.
 But, still, the cleaning it delivers at the sticker price makes it the best for-dollar value of the models we tested.